What Causes Painful Ejaculation?

 Men that suffer from pain during ejaculation, also known as dysorgasmia (DO), may be suffering from a number of different conditions.
 In most cases, however, doctors are able to identify the cause of the pain and prescribe an appropriate treatment.
 It is important that men seek medical assistance when they experience a symptom like this, as it can have significant negative impacts on their quality of life and sexual functioning.

-Zobacz też: How to Not Feel Tired After Ejaculation
+Zobacz też: Why Do You Feel Tired After Ejaculation?

 The most common cause of painful ejaculation is prostate problems such as prostatitis, which is caused by an infection or injury to the prostate.
 In addition, certain medications can cause the condition, such as antidepressants.